adseib/til/README.md

 > Today I Learned

-An attempt to organize and centralize things I have personally discovered and frequently forget.
+An attempt to organize and centralize snippets which I have personally discovered and might find useful again later.

 ---